-And in this square, you will see a basilica that many take the opportunity to visit at night because it closes at 9:00pm.
-This is called the same as the square, it has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.
-It also highlights a fountain that has an octagonal shape and dominates the attention of the place.
+And in this square, you will see a basilica that many take the opportunity to visit at night because it closes at 9 pm.
+This is named after the square, has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.
+In addition, the fountain is the oldest in the city, among all those still in operation.

-During the morning there are usually just locals passing by, lost tourists or teenagers playing hooky.
-But in the evening the best part starts.
-There will be more people and the chances of having a nice time in the place increase considerably.
+Clearly it is not enough that you simply walk through the square, the idea is that you spend some time, as the difference between day and night is undeniable.
+You will probably like the nighttime atmosphere better even though there are many other things you can do in Trastevere during the day.
+During the morning there are usually only locals passing by, lost tourists or teenagers playing hooky.
+But as night falls the best part begins.
+There will be more people and the chances of having a nice time in the place increase.

-4. Walk through the beautiful and unique Ponte Sisto
+3. Stop by the beautiful and unique Ponte Sisto

 This pedestrian bridge was built during the 15th century by order of Pope Sisto IV.
 Parts of an old Roman bridge were used.
 There are even rumors that a part of it was also made with stone from the Colosseum.
 In addition, the views towards St. Peter's dome in the Vatican are fantastic.